Acute Heart Failure

 Demographics

-• In the United States and Europe, around 1 million hospitalisations annually are due to AHF, making it the leading cause of hospital admissions in older adults.
+• In both the United States and Europe, AHF leads to approximately 1 million hospitalisations annually

 Clinical Presentations

-• New-onset AHF accounts for 37% of cases, while 63% occur as acute decompensation of chronic heart failure.
+• New-onset AHF accounts for 37% of cases

 • Decompensated heart failure: 65%